mackorone/mms/README.md

 button was pressed via `wasReset`.
 If so, your algorithm should reset any internal state and then call `ackReset` to send the robot back to the beginning of the maze.

+## Realistic Button

+The realistic button allows you to manipulate speed.
+During the real life competition you will often want to control speed over a long distance run compared to a small distance run.
+So the Unreal option removes this restriction of speed whereas the Realistic option creates a bound over small distance run and creates max speed on a long distance run.

 ## Maze Files